arnaudin/personal-homepage-v2-material/_posts/2015-01-02-web-mobile-viewer.markdown

 **Simulation legend**
 <br>
-Exploring visual styles
+Exploring visual styles for use in the viewer
 {: .mdl-color-text--grey-600}

 ![Legend Visual Design Alternatives]({{ site.url }}img/post-viewer-legend-alternatives.png)
 {: .post-fullwidth-image}

-In context
+Exploring visual styles in context
 {: .mdl-color-text--grey-600}

 ![Legend Visual Design Alternatives]({{ site.url }}img/post-viewer-legend-context.png)
 {: .post-fullwidth-image}

+##### Outcome

 Our work on this project was integrated into the A360 web viewer, A360 mobile app, and Autodesk Labs Sim 360 project.